 St. Martin’s Day Has Its Roots in Paganism

 St. Martin’s Day is a day when European countries remember Saint Martin of Tours in various ways.
-The origins of this holiday go back to the time before our counting when the pagans thanked the gods for a good harvest at the end of a fertile year and, at the same time, asked that next year would be so fertile as well.
+The origins of this holiday go back to the time before our counting when the pagans thanked the gods for a good harvest at the end of a fertile year and, at the same time, asked that the next year would be so fertile as well.

 With the arrival of Christianity and the Christianization of the pagans, the holiday was preserved; only a touch of Christianity was given, and the patron saint of St. Martin, a bishop who gave half of his cloak to a beggar on a cold French morning because he had no other.
 This moment was the beginning of conversion for him.

-St. Martin was bishop of Szombathely.
+St. Martin was the bishop of Szombathely.
 His father was a soldier in the Roman army, but Martin preferred to help the poor despite family tradition.
 It was the event with the beggar that awakened in him the awareness that he did not want to be a soldier and that his essence was elsewhere.
 He was baptized and became a disciple of St. Hilary.
 The villagers elected him bishop against his will.
 According to legend, he hid among the geese because he did not want to be a bishop.
 He wanted to live modestly and found the life of the bishops too wasteful.
-But because the geese betrayed him by gagging, the episcopal office did not escape me.
+But because the geese betrayed him by gagging the episcopal office did not escape me.
 He died on November 8.11.
 397, on the day of his funeral on November 11, we celebrate his god.

 St. Martin’s Day in Slovenia